steeeved/steeeved/README.md

 # Hi, I'm Stephen 👋

-I build software near Nairobi.
+I build software in Nairobi.
 Most days that means React, TypeScript and Node, plus a fair amount of time spent working out why the thing that worked yesterday doesn't today.